How to Support Tomato Plants: Tomato Stakes and More

 My daughter Emma and I made our own tomato cages by cutting and bending wire mesh.

-There are lots of other things you can use to stake tomato plants.
+There are lots of other things you can use as tomato stakes.
 Here are ideas:

 Bamboo and wood rot over time.
 But they widely available and relatively inexpensive.